qir-alliance/qir-spec/specification/under_development/output_schemas/Grammars.md

 consistency cannot be defined for array elements and is a validation concern when consuming output.

+A _prototype_ parser for this grammar that can validate examples in this specification is included in the form of [a Python script](./qir-output.py).

 ## Grammars

 ### Shared Top Level